pikvm/pikvm/pages/tesmart.md

                 pin: 3
                 mode: output
                 switch: false
-            server4_led:
-                driver: tes
-                pin: 4
-                mode: input
-            server4_switch:
-                driver: tes
-                pin: 4
-                mode: output
-                switch: false
         view:
             table:
                 - ["TESMART Switch"]
                 - []
+                - ["#Server 1", server0_led, server0_switch|Switch]
-                - ["#Server 1", server1_led, server1_switch|Switch]
+                - ["#Server 2", server1_led, server1_switch|Switch]
-                - ["#Server 2", server2_led, server2_switch|Switch]
+                - ["#Server 3", server2_led, server2_switch|Switch]
-                - ["#Server 3", server3_led, server3_switch|Switch]
+                - ["#Server 4", server3_led, server3_switch|Switch]
-                - ["#Server 4", server4_led, server4_switch|Switch]
   ```
 4. Return to read-only mode for the sd card via `ro`
 5. Restart the kvmd service: `systemctl restart kvmd`

 ## Switching between hosts in the UI

 To switch between hosts, enter the KVM UI and click the "Switches" menu.
 You should see your inputs, one of which will have a green circle indicating it is currently selected.
 Click the other inputs to change the selected host.